mu-editor/pup/README.rst

         > pup package --launch-module=mu <path-to-local-mu-git-repo-root>

-* The resulting packaged application will be the ``./build/pup/<name>-<version>/`` directory which contains a GUI-clickable script that launches the application.
+* The resulting MSI file will be ``./dist/<name> <version>.msi``.

+* A byproduct of that is the ``./build/pup/<name> <version>/`` relocatable directory, containing a GUI-clickable script that launches Mu.
+  Creating a ZIP file from it for distribution results in a minimally working "portable" Windows application.

+* In either case,
-* Creating an ZIP archive of that directory and distributing it should work, up to a point, given that no code/package signing is implemented yet.
+  distribution will have limitations given that no code/package signing is implemented yet.